MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/wac-in-azure.md

 Yes, you can use Windows Admin Center on-premises to manage servers and virtual machines on-premises and in Azure.
 For details, see [Manage Azure VMs with Windows Admin Center](manage-azure-vms.md).

-### Does Windows Admin Center in the Azure Portal work with Azure Bastion?
+### Does Windows Admin Center in the Azure portal work with Azure Bastion?

 No, unfortunately not.